jasonjoh/php-tutorial/README.md

 The function uses OData query parameters to do the following.

-- Request that only the `Subject`, `DateTimeReceived`, and `From` fields for each message be returned.
+- Request that only the `Subject`, `ReceivedDateTime`, and `From` fields for each message be returned.
 It's always a good idea to limit your result set to only those fields that you will use in your app.
 - Sort the results by date and time each message was received.
 - Limit the results to the first 10 items.